 and neither having anything to do with my major.
 As a side-note, in the 9

-months I spent in Oshkosh after
+months I spent in Oshkosh Oshkosh

 Considering I'm no stranger to relocation, I started making